Synthetic Shakespeare

 I will argue that the boundaries separating these ontological realms are at their most porous where they align, and that this is the Origin of the Genius Loci seemingly embedded in the location.

-I will explore how, or whether, ‘Art or Practice-led’ research can contribute fresh perspective on the ontology of GENAI and consequently reveal its role in creative activity more generally.
+I will explore how, or whether, ‘Art-led’ research can contribute fresh perspectives on the ontology of GENAI and its role in creative activity more generally.
 The research poses questions of authenticity, authorship, and how creative agency can be attributed.
 (Boden 2009).

 It proposes a collaborative role for Artists as creative agents in a posthuman ‘Cyborgian’ world (Haraway 1985) and examines the role of Artistic practice more generally in ‘bringing forth out of concealment’ the underlying Truths concerning the World-as-is that are revealed when Technology is worked-with correctly.
 (Heidegger 1950)